aws-samples/awsome-fmops/README.md

 __3. Evaluation__  is a critical stage that occurs after both pretraining and finetuning.
 It involves assessing the model's performance using standardized benchmarks and metrics.
 Evaluation helps track the model's progress, identify areas for improvement, and ensure that the model meets the desired performance criteria.

-__4. Deployment__
-Deployment is the final stage, where the foundation model is integrated into production environments.
+__4. Deployment__  is the final stage, where the foundation model is integrated into production environments.
 This stage includes:
 * __Serving__: Making the model available for use in real-world applications, ensuring it can handle the required load and provide timely responses.
 * __Monitoring__: Continuously tracking the model's performance and behavior in production to detect and address any issues, such as performance degradation or unexpected outputs.
 Monitoring also involves updating the model as needed to maintain its effectiveness and relevance.